victorlira/spring-cloud-tencent/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist (Optional)

+- [ ] Will pull request to branch of 2023.
-- [ ] Will pull request to branch of 2023.0.
+- [ ] Will pull request to branch of 2022.
-- [ ] Will pull request to branch of 2022.0.
+- [ ] Will pull request to branch of 2021.
-- [ ] Will pull request to branch of 2020.0.
+- [ ] Will pull request to branch of 2020.
 - [ ] Will pull request to branch of hoxton.